 - Plagiarism (appropriating another person’s ideas, processes, results, or words without giving appropriate credit).

-Ethics is given the highest priority so all activities in conducting research must comply with ethical principles and relevant national, EU and international legislation, for example the Charter of Fundamental Rights of the European Union and the European Convention on Human Rights.
+Ethics is given the highest priority so all activities in conducting research must comply with ethical principles and relevant national, EU and international legislation, for example, the Charter of Fundamental Rights of the European Union and the European Convention on Human Rights.
 The most common ethical issue usually include: the protection of children, patients and other vulnerable populations, privacy and data protection.
-We encourage publishing of research results of study in which all research participants have signed informed consent and have been given full information of possible effects of research intervention.
+We encourage the publishing of research results of a study in which all research participants have signed informed consent and have been given full information on the possible effects of research intervention.

 When reporting research involving human data, authors should indicate whether the procedures followed have been assessed by the responsible review committee (institutional and national), or if no formal ethics committee is available, were in accordance with the Helsinki Declaration as revised in 2013.

-Editorial policy relies on guidelines of Committee on publication Ethics regarding redundant publication, which is also considered as scientific misconduct.
+The editorial policy relies on guidelines of the Committee on Publication Ethics regarding redundant publication, which is also considered scientific misconduct.

 Sources of Support